 Nature (genetic makeup) and nurture (environment) both impact personality as the result of their complex interplay.
 Nurture, however, tends to have a larger impact on personality.

-The hottest ongoing debate in psychology—whether ‘nature’ (the genetic makeup of the individual) or ‘nurture’ (one’s environment) shapes personality—has now reached an amicable conclusion.
+The hottest ongoing debate in psychology and biology – whether ‘nature’ (the genetic makeup of the individual) or ‘nurture’ (one’s environment) shapes personality—has now reached an amicable conclusion.
 Researchers, psychologists and social scientists have agreed that genes, as well as one’s environment, engage in a complex interplay when shaping personality.
 Understanding the cause of an individual’s personality, behavior and cognition is an area of interest in various fields, including child development, criminal psychology and the study of personality disorders.

 Nature refers to the innate tendencies that one is born with.
 This is largely determined by our genetic makeup or uncontrollable biological factors.
 Certain physical characteristics are definitely the result of genes (our DNA), like the color of our eyes, skin and hair.
 However, an assumption that even psychological characteristics are purely based on our genetic makeup has always been seen as risky.